 I know the science behind it — a 2011 Harvard study found that it can increase the areas in your brain involving compassion while decreasing areas associated with stress.
 And a more recent study suggested that it could be beneficial for people with depression and reducing high blood pressure.
 I have written about the benefits of meditation, too, but I always brushed it off as something that Just Was Not For Me.
 I barely have time to meet all my deadlines, I lamented.
 When would I have time to sit around and just think?

 It was sometime around trying to juggle all my freelance work/make time to exercise/cook healthy food/date in Los Angeles (pray for me)/nurture my friendships that I realized I was spreading myself too thin.
 In my quest to be a successful, healthy human with meaningful relationships, I was actually draining myself.

 The first night, surrounded by my crystal pillars, the soothing scent of palo santo wafting through my one-bedroom apartment, I felt very much on-brand for someone who lives in Venice, California.
 I queued up my Headspace app, focused on my breathing and followed one of the basic guided meditations.
 It was actually … kind of nice.
 With the subscription, you get access to different guided meditations, and you can set the amount of time you want to meditate for.
 I started off with five-minute meditations and worked my way up to 15 minutes over the course of two weeks.

 The crystals were not just for show.
 While the black tourmaline and fluorite pillars definitely add to the optics of this mindfulness practice, they also are said to help “detox” your body from negative energy.
 (Hello, I need all of this, excuse me while I go bury myself in them.)
-Black tourmaline, in particular, acts like a bodyguard against negative energy.
+Black tourmaline, in particular, acts as a bodyguard against negative energy.
 And fluorite helps clear your mind of clutter and negative thoughts.